adamant/adamant.language.reference/value-types.md

 	console.WriteLine("b.BufferSize = {b.BufferSize}");
 	console.WriteLine("a.BufferSize = {a.BufferSize}"); // complier error

-The last line give a compiler error stating that the value has been moved out of `a`.
+The last line gives a compiler error stating that the value has been moved out of `a`.
 We see that when we assigned `b = a` the value was moved just as if we had used the `move` keyword.
 The same thing happens when passing a struct to a function.

 Structs with move semantics aren't used very often.
 The most common use is in [pseudo references](pseudo-references.md), where they are combined with other features to make something that feels more like a reference type.
 Instead, most value types have copy semantics.

 ## Copy Semantics

 Most value types have *copy semantics*.
 We're already familiar with a type that has copy semantics.
 The `int` type we've been using all along is an example of a struct with copy semantics.
-To see how to create our own types with copy semantics, let's make a simple complex number `struct`.
+To see how to create our own types with copy semantics, let's make a simple complex number struct.

 	public struct complex
 	{